All Episodes

 That is to say, when you feel threatened, when the country's threatened, people don't focus on those other things.

-They are willing to give up some of these precious liberties, and some people say it's a big mistake, for security to come combat an immediate threat.
+They are willing to give up some of these precious liberties, and some people say it's a big mistake, for security to combat an immediate threat.

-But I I do agree with you this far, and that is we forgot what we were fighting the war about, what it was we were trying to preserve.
+But I do agree with you this far, and that is we forgot what we were fighting the war about, what it was we were trying to preserve.

-And that has frankly been the theme of the program all day long.
+And that has, frankly, been the theme of the program all day long.

-Uh it's not good enough, and this is where McCain can't figure out, and where some Republicans can't, but this guy's great on the war.
+It's not good enough, and this is where McCain can't figure out and where some Republicans can't.

 Although on the domestic side, I don't think he's that great on the war.